 Part D– Conflict of Interest

-14) If you have a financial or potential financial conflict of interest, as defined in the attached Terms of Reference for this program, please dislose the nature of the conflict and how you propose to manage it to avoid the occurrence or appearance of improper use of funds from this program.
+14) If you have a financial or potential financial conflict of interest, as defined in the attached Terms of Reference for this program, please disclose the nature of the conflict and how you propose to manage it to avoid the occurrence or appearance of improper use of funds from this program.
 Sources of conflict could include awarded funds, intellectual property rights or obligations, or financial interest between the applicant and end-users (max.
 100 words).

 Part E – Confirmation